-This guide explains Greek healthcare, including public and private healthcare, and how to access emergency services in Greece.
-Have a look below to learn more!
+This guide explains the Greek healthcare, including public and private healthcare, how to access emergency services in Greece, and more.

 Public Healthcare in Greece

-The Greek Healthcare System, ESY, provides free healthcare to all citizens, residents, expats, EU citizens, and unemployed in Greece.
-The system consists of a combination of public and private providers of medical services, which are generally divided into primary, secondary, and tertiary levels of service provision.
+The Greek Healthcare System, ESY, provides free healthcare to all citizens, residents, expats, EU citizens, and the unemployed in Greece.
+The system consists of a combination of public and private medical service providers, generally divided into primary, secondary, and tertiary levels of service provision.

 ESY provides free medical care for Greek citizens and residents.
 This system can also benefit expats, unemployed individuals, and EU citizens.